 When a person is facing serious criminal charges, they deserve to be fairly and vigorously defended in a court of law.
 While it is impossible to list all of the ways in which an attorney could defend a case, it is important to remember that every case is different.
 A skilled Mesa criminal defense attorney will have a thorough understanding of Arizona criminal law and defense tactics.

 It cannot be overstated how important a defense attorney can be to your case.
+You need the vast experience, knowledge and connections that come with hiring a private criminal defense lawyer.
 As opposed to a public defender, a criminal defense attorney will be focused solely on your case, helping you navigate the criminal justice system and giving you the best possibility for a favorable outcome.

 A criminal defense attorney is responsible for defending clients on a variety of criminal charges in Arizona.
 From a violent crime like domestic violence to extreme DUI, some of the criminal law charges handled by AZ Defenders include the following: